robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 [Max Path Sum in a Pyramid of Numbers](/computer-science/algorithms/algorithmic-problems/max-path-sum-in-a-pyramid-of-numbers) - Calculate the maximum sum, from the top to the bottom of a pyramid, when you're only allowed to move to adjacent numbers at each level.

 [Minimum Cost Path](/computer-science/algorithms/algorithmic-problems/minimum-cost-path) - Given a 2D matrix where each cell has a cost to travel, find a path from the left-top corner to the bottom-right corner with minimum travel cost.
 You can only move right or down.

+[Best Time to Buy and Sell Stock](/computer-science/algorithms/algorithmic-problems/best-time-to-buy-and-sell-stock) - Given an array prices where prices[i] is the price of a given stock on the i^th^ day, return the maximum profit you can achieve by buy choosing a single day to buy the stock and a single day in the future to sell it.

 # Divide and Conquer
 Divide and Conquer works by dividing the problem into sub-problems, conquer each sub-problem recursively and combine these solutions.
 ## Examples